 The above graph represents the number of Urban telephone subscribers in India by month.
 Out of the total telephone subscribers in India, approximately 57% are from Urban areas of the country.
-The Urban subscription in India increased from 675.58 million in June 2019 to 678.02 million in July 2019.
-That represents a monthly growth rate of 0.36%.
+The Urban subscription in India declined from 665.99 million in November 2019 to 662.45 million in December 2019.
+That represents a monthly decline of 0.53%.
 This includes both wireless and wireline subscribers in India.
-The wireless segment contributed over 97% to the total urban telephone subscriptions in India.

 |Source||Telecom Regulatory Authority of India (TRAI)|